quickapps/docs/en/developers/hooktags.md

 Once you have defined your hooktag classes is time to start converting a hooktag into HTML.
-To do this, you can use the `QuickApps\Core\HooktagTrait` trait in any class, by defaults is trait is attached to `QuickApps\View\View` which means **you can use hooktag functionalities in any template**.
+To do this, you can use the `QuickApps\Core\HooktagTrait` trait in any class, by defaults this trait is attached to `QuickApps\View\View` which means **you can use hooktag functionalities in any template**.
 HooktagTrait simply adds two methods; `hooktags()` and `stripHooktags()`.